 For a travel to be successful, preparation is essential.
 When getting ready for your WestJet flight, always refer to the following checklist:

 With flexible seating options and considerable allowances for necessary baby gear, WestJet's infant policy is intended to be both comprehensive and family-friendly.
+And if your journey doesn’t go as planned such as missing your WestJet flight check the WestJet missed flight policy for guidelines on rebooking, fees and refunds.
 By following to the age, documentation, and safety regulations, you may guarantee a relaxing and joyful start on your family's journey.
 Before your trip, always check the official WestJet website or get in touch with their customer service representatives to confirm the most recent policies.